minitage/minitage.github.io/source/paster/instancex/index.rst

-Minitage and profils
+Minitage and instances
 ***********************
 Abstract
 -----------
-- Minitage profils are the way to integrate applications in minitage projects or simply generate convenient templates with less efforts.
+- Minitage instances are the way to integrate applications in minitage projects or simply generate convenient templates with less efforts.

 - The goal is to make boilerplate to facilitate the use of prefixed applications or the intialization of databases instances to ease the admins job.